benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 set(SOURCES "${SOURCE_DIR}/math.cpp")
 ```

-If you are not familiar with CMake, I suggest skimming through the [CMake introductory tutorial]().
-I'm using a small set of CMake functions here so it should be easy to follow.

-Next, add the `pybind11` library and define an extension module.
-Make sure `bindings.cpp` is added to the source list.
+Next, add the `pybind11` directory and define an extension module.
+Make sure `bindings.cpp` is added to the sources list.

 ```cmake
 # Generate python module